-The SETDA Student Voices Award honors an outstanding K-12 school or district that has leveraged technology to dramatically improve the educational experiences and achievement of their students.
-Winners receive the Elsie Brumback “From Honored Founder to Future Citizen” Scholarship, which allows the winner to bring a team of students and educators to attend the annual SETDA Leadership Summit and tour Washington DC.
-SETDA also profiles the winning school/district at the Summit through presentations delivered by their students on stage in front of state and national education leaders.
+SETDA’s Student Voices Award honors an outstanding K-12 school or district that has leveraged technology to dramatically improve the educational experiences and achievement of their students.
+Winners receive the Elsie Brumback “From Honored Founder to Future Citizen” Scholarship, which allows the winner to bring a team of students and educators to present at the annual SETDA Leadership Summit and tour Washington DC.

 Each SETDA member state had the opportunity to nominate two schools/districts and each affiliate had the opportunity to nominate one school or district for 2018.
 The winner, Mineola Middle School, will receive the Elsie Brumback Scholarship to fly to Washington DC to present at the Leadership Summit and tour our nation’s capital.
 To view previous presentations, visit the previous winners page.